Frequently Asked Questions

 What’s the impact on the environment, particularly fish and wildlife?

 Both underground and underwater cable installation will seek to minimize environmental impacts.
-Underground installation will use existing roadways and public rights of way without disturbing undeveloped areas or habit.
+Underground installation will use existing roadways and public rights of way without disturbing undeveloped areas or habitat.
 Underwater installation will occur during the late fall and winter months to avoid impacts on fisheries, including migration and spawning.

-For the past 15 years, PowerBridge has operated two similar marine transmission lines in the New York and New Jersey area with no reported adverse environmental impacts.
+For the past 17 years, PowerBridge has operated two similar marine transmission lines in the New York and New Jersey area with no reported adverse environmental impacts.
 In both projects, PowerBridge followed similar federal and multi-state permitting procedures.

 Are there dangers to people or fish from electromagnetic fields (EMF)?